skranz/dbmisc/README.md

 ## Starting Guide

 ### Schema file and creation of database tables
-The example schema [https://github.com/skranz/dbmisc/blob/master/inst/examples/dbschema/userdb.yaml](userdb.yaml) specifies a database with just one table `user` where you might want to store some user data.
+The example schema [https://github.com/skranz/dbmisc/blob/master/inst/examples/dbschema/userdb.yaml](userdb.yaml) specifies a database with just one table `user` where you might want to store some user data ([https://github.com/skranz/dbmisc/blob/master/inst/examples/dbschema/coursedb.yaml](here) is an example with more than one table):

 ```yaml
 user: